Young children aged up to 6 years old can be cared for in childcare. Victoria's main types of childcare are:

 Private and community based centres are run by qualified staff and are usually open Monday to Friday from 7am - 8am and close around 6pm.
 All centres must be licensed and are carefully regulated in Victoria, with strict rules on:

 You will need to arrange enrolment directly with the childcare centre.
 Waiting lists are common due to high demand, so it is important to register as soon as possible.
-To search for Victorian childcare centres, visit the Child Care Centres Association of Victoria website.
+To search for Victorian childcare centres, visit the Department of Education and Training website.

 In family day care, individuals care for children aged from six weeks in their own home.
 All carers must be trained in first aid and have undergone the Working with Children Check.
 All carers must have a Certificate III level early childhood education and care qualification.